 - Describe the links between the global economic environment, resource availability and distribution, and their effects on sustainable practices.

 - Define the linkages between non-sustainable practices, resource shortages, and regional conflict.

-Students in the College of Liberal Arts and Sciences and Villanova School of Business should contact
+Students in the College of Liberal Arts and Sciences or the Villanova School of Business should contact:

 Virginia Smith, PhD

 Assistant Professor, Civil and Environmental Engineering